dgrisafe/academic-kickstart/content/publication/2014-01-29-matrix-remodel-ac-shaping/index.md

 title: 'Matrix Remodeling Accompanies In Vitro Articular Cartilage Shaping'
 date: '2013-06-26'
 slug: matrix-remodeling-articular-cartilage-shaping

 categories:
   - Conference Abstract

-tags: []
+tags:
+- Tissue Engineering
+- Articular Cartilage

 subtitle: ''

 lastmod: '2019-11-07T23:07:36-08:00'
 summary: 'Articular cartilage (AC) supports and distributes loads in synovial joints while maintaining a nearly frictionless surface.
-The objective of this study was to determine the presence, magnitude and depth-dependence of COL and GAG remodeling that accompany the shape change of AC.'
+The objective of this study was to determine the presence, magnitude and depth-dependence of collagen (COL) and glycosaminoglycans (GAG) remodeling that accompany the shape change of AC.'

 authors:
 - Nathan Balcom